northsilver/devOPS_tutorial/Files/08-ansible-04-role/playbook/lighthouse-role/README.md

 Lighthouse-Role
 =========

-Устанавливает и настраивает Lighthouse
+Install and setting up Lighthouse

-Для запуска также будет установлен `nginx`
+For launch also will be install `nginx`

 Requirements
 ------------

-- Для создания окружения использовался yandex cloud
+- Yandex cloud was used to create the environment

 Role Variables
 --------------